jackeyemean/counter-program/README.md

-This is a simple counter program to familiarize myself with HTML, CSS, and Javascript.
+This is a simple counter program I made to refresh my knowledge of HTML, CSS, and Javascript.

 There are three buttons:
 - Decrease: lowers displayed number by 1